A theory of learning data statistics in diffusion models, from easy to hard: Theoretical analysis of score denoising

 \subsection{The case of the optimal denoiser}

-A particular case that it is worth to discuss in detail is the choice of $\sigma$ that could optimally represent the score of the data distribution (see the derivation of \cref{eq:score_spiked} in the appendix).
-For a fixed diffusion time~$t$, we define the matched denoiser as
+A particular case that it is worth discussing in detail is the choice of $\sigma$ that could optimally represent the score of the data distribution (see the derivation of \cref{eq:score_spiked} in the appendix).
+Recalling again the single spike setting with $\beta_u=0$, for a fixed diffusion time~$t$, we define the matched denoiser as

 The denoiser $\sigma^*_t$ has the property that it is the function that can reach the smallest population loss value, attained for $w=v$, and its functional form can be derived by simply going through the steps in the derivation of \cref{eq:formula_loss_diff_useful} backwards, see \cref{app:model}.
 Studying the optimization problem with $\sigma^*_t$ is the analog of studying denoising diffusion in the \emph{teacher-student scenario}: a setting in which the architecture that needs to perform inference has the same structure of the data generating process, and only needs to infer the weights (see for instance \citet{Engel2001StatisticalMO} for a review).